 Reasons for dirty glass

 - Fuel too wet

-- Logs too large or not split
+- · Logs too large or not split

 - Combustion temperatures too low

+- Logs to close to glass (side windows)

 Replace broken glass immediately.
 Do not operate your stove if the glass in the door is damaged.